Do You Tip in Amsterdam?

 Can I tip with my bank card/credit card?

 Yes, you typically can.
-But let the server know how much you’d like to add to your bill before they enter the amount in the machine.
-It’s not possible to write the tip amount down on the receipt.
-In some instances, this might not be possible at all.
-If that’s the case, be prepared with some coins, or small bills to give a tip in cash separate from your card payment.
+Just let the server know how much you’d like to pay including your tip before they enter the amount in the machine.
+For example if the bill is €88.20, you can say €95 please.
+It’s not possible to write the tip amount down on the receipt which is common in the USA.
+And just in case, be prepared with some coins, or small bills to give a tip in cash separate from your card payment if you can’t add a tip that way.

 Can restaurants add a service charge to the bill?